dmsherazi/Battery-Management-System/README.md

    in the absorption phase.
 In float phase the charger is disconnected until the terminal voltage drops to a threshold value.
 Equalization is not provided.

-2. An algorithm based on Interrupted Charge Control (ICC) is also provided.
+2. An algorithm based on Interrupted Charge Control (ICC) is also provided to place batteries in rest when they have reached the gassing voltage and there are other batteries to be charged.
 This has advantages of:
    (a) better utilization of the charger among the batteries, (b) low EMI,
    (c) reduced gas generation.